knlrvr/kanelariviere-new/posts/app-vs-pages.md

 I think these differences do a good job of showcasing the trade offs between directories, highlighting the fact that the pages directory is better for simpler applications, and the app directory is better for more complex applications.

-I certainly wouldn't *recommend* using both routers, but it's certainly possible, and may just fit your needs.
+I certainly wouldn't *recommend* using both routers, but it's certainly possible, especially if you're needing to incrementally adopt the app router.

 ## More about Next.js
 **Always read the docs!**